vvvv/AppWithPluginsDemo/README.md

 ## Known Issues
 - You can not add a reference to an exported plugin.dll to your `myApp-develop` environment.
 Because this plugin.dll would require a specific interfaces.dll which during dev time is not available.
-- For now `PatchPath` needs to be copied from plugin to plugin, see TODO below
 - A plugin needs to have a dummy entry point
 - All plugins have basic dlls duplicated in their build output folder
 - Host and plugin need to be build with same version of vvvv